Mobile App Semester Project

 An embedded YouTube video recording of your presentation followed by a brief demo.

-Your work will be graded on the overall quality/creativity of your work and whether or not it meets the documented requirements.
+Your work will be graded on the overall quality/creativity of your work and whether it meets the documented requirements.
 Grading will follow the rubric given below.